project-machine/keys/README.md

 purposes only.

 The keypairs are RSA with 2048 bit private keys.

-    - manifestCA: contains the private key and self-signed certificate for the rootCA that is used to sign product manifest certificates.
+    - manifest-ca: contains the private key and self-signed certificate for the rootCA that is used to sign product manifest certificates.
 A product manifest keypair and certificate are used to sign and verify the manifest yaml file for a product.